 (v) Develop and produce relevant guides, law book and manual on Community Policing.

 The section Develop and produce relevant guides, handbook and manuals on Community Policing to ensure wider publicity for the programme. (vi) Facilitate the development of intelligence led policing structures and practices in all police formations.

-Currently the ‘F’ Department in conjunction with the DFID is preparing to organise a training workshop for policemen on intelligence led policing in Abuja.
+Currently the Department of Research and Planning in conjunction with the DFID is preparing to organise a training workshop for policemen on intelligence led policing in Abuja.
 The idea is to prepare the mindset of the personnel of the Force for proactive policing.